ItsMagick/Praxis_Bachelor/README.md

 Run `run_praxis.sh` or `run_bachelor.sh` or `run_quick <Praxisarbeit/Bachelorarbeit.tex>`to compile your documents.
 Side Note: The script uses a Docker image to compile it automatically.

-## Contribution

-Contributions and suggestions of any kind are welcome.